-1. The stanza comes from an English translation of Huntingdon's Latin translation of the Anglo-Saxon Chronicle poem.
-Huntingdon's translation must be either figurative or faulty because the ASC poem says nothing of the sort.
+1. The stanza he quotes comes from a modern English translation of Huntingdon's 12th century Latin translation of the Brunanburh poem in the Anglo-Saxon Chronicle.
+The modern English translation looks fairly reliable, but Huntingdon's 12th century Latin translation is either figurative or faulty because the original Anglo-Saxon Chronicle poem says nothing of the sort.
 2a.
-The evidence for Castle Hill burh is anecdotal, from Rev Thomas Whitaker's 1876 book 'An History of the Original Parish of Whalley'.
+Whitaker's evidence is unreliable.
+It appears in his 1876 book 'An History of the Original Parish of Whalley'.
 He found "obscure trenches" beside a farmhouse at Castle Hill, just south of Towneley Park.
 He explains that they came from: "the residence, unquestionably, of one of those independent lords before the Conquest".
 He might not have questioned it, but we do because he is prone to unjustified jumps of reasoning.
-Even if it was a building, there is no evidence it was a major residence, and if it was, there is no evidence that it was Saxon, and if it was, there is no evidence it might have been a burh.
+Even if the trenches were associated with a building, there is no evidence it was a major residence, and if it was, there is no evidence that it was Saxon, and if it was, there is no evidence it might have been a burh.
 The only reason to think it might have been anything significant is the name Castle Hill.
 It sounds post-Conquest to us and if it was Saxon, it would have been a weird place to locate a burh, surrounded by higher ground, apart from to the north, and 3km from the River Burn, which was hidden from view by the south bank bluff.

 2b.
-Burnley did have a nearby 'road' and rivers, but it was not some sort of Saxon era transport hub.
-It was near the confluence of the Burn, Don and Calder, but they were not navigable, their sources were less than five miles upstream, and there is no reason they would have had any local traffic with no upstream settlements and no natural resources.
+Medieval Burnley did have a nearby 'road' and rivers, but it was not some sort of Saxon era transport hub.
+It was near the confluence of the Burn, Don and Calder, but they were not navigable to Burnley, their sources were less than five miles upstream, and there is no reason they would have had any local traffic with no upstream settlements and no natural resources.
 Burnley was probably at the junction of the Manchester to Elslack ridgeway with a cross-Pennine ridgeway to Halifax.
 These were major pre-Roman packhorse routes but most of the post-Roman cross-Pennine military and freight traffic would have been carried on the Margary 72 and 712 Roman highways from York to Ribchester and York to Manchester.
 Barrett reckons that the Saxon era west Pennine population was isolated farmsteads and Archiuk shows no evidence of Roman or Saxon era occupation, so the ridgeways are unlikely to have had much local traffic either.
 Nor were these 'roads' as we understand the term.
 They were too steep in places for loaded carts, there is no evidence of them being paved before the 12th century, and then only one slab wide like a garden path.
-If there was no paved road to Burnley and/or no local population centre and/or no natural resources, there was nothing to defend, so no likelihood that Burnley had a burh and no rational reason why Æthelstan would take his army within 10 miles of it before Brunanburh
+If there was no paved road to Burnley and/or no local population centre and/or no natural resources, there was nothing to defend, so no likelihood that Burnley had a burh and no rational reason why Æthelstan would take his army within 10 miles of it before Brunanburh.